Written byAmanda Wong

 Before we proceed to the fixes for the cannot connect to iCloud on Mac issue, you'd better back up your important content with iCloud enabled to avoid data loss during the process.
 Then, you can try the fixes below one by one to troubleshoot the iCloud connection error.

 Fix 1.
 Check Apple server status

 Although it is rare that the iCloud server is down, sometimes, Apple may pause the server for maintenance.
 If there is an outage of the iCloud server, then you cannot connect to iCloud on Mac temporarily until the server resume work.
 You can check it on Apple's System Status page.

 If the lights beside the iCloud Account & Sign in and other iCloud services are green, it means the iCloud server works normally.
 If these iCloud-related items are not available there, you can try to connect to iCloud later.

 Fix 2.
 Check the internet connection

-In case the internet connection on your Mac is poor or unstable, it could cause you cannot connect to iCloud on Mac.
+In case the internet connection on your Mac is poor or unstable, it could cause you cannot connect to iCloud on your Mac and the photos on Mac not syncing to iCloud.
 By opening pages in the web browser, you can identify whether there is an error with the internet connection.
 You can disconnect and reconnect the internet and change to another Wifi to fix this issue.